- Japan’s Top World Heritage Sites

 Category Archives: Published Articles

-Ise-Shima National Park is home to Japan’s most famous Shinto shrine, making it a must-see destination for the Japanese for centuries.
-Its ragged coastline and many islands also make it a natural for the cultivation of pearls and as a habitat for many sea creatures.
+Ise-Shima National Park is home to Japan’s most famous Shinto shrine, making it a top destination for Japanese for centuries.
+Its ragged coastline, protected bays and many islands make it also optimal for the cultivation of pearls and as a habitat for many sea creatures.
 Women living in fishing villages have been free-diving for edibles for centuries; some have opened rustic restaurants for visitors wishing to learn more about their lives.
 Easily reached from Osaka or Nagoya, Ise-Shima is worth getting off the beaten track for its beauty, history and attractions geared toward families.

 Karuizawa, nestled in wooded hills only an hour’s ride away from Tokyo, has a reputation as a destination for the wealthy, many of whom have summer homes and come to escape the capital’s sweltering heat.
 So during my trip there a few months ago, I was surprised to find Karuizawa laid back and rather unpretentious.
 There’s money there, of course, but in the same low-key way that there’s also money in Aspen or the Hamptons.